Morning Note: Market news and an update from Scottish Mortgage Investment Trust.

 Source: Bloomberg

-Scottish Mortgage Investment Trust is a £13bn global equity investment trust run by Tom Slater and Lawrence Burns, two highly regarded fund managers at Baillie Gifford.
+Scottish Mortgage Investment Trust is a £15.5bn global equity investment trust run by Tom Slater and Lawrence Burns, two highly regarded fund managers at Baillie Gifford.
 The fund has a strong long-term performance record compared to its benchmark to beat the FTSE All-World Index (in sterling terms) on a rolling 5-year basis.
-The fund is actively managed, with a 90% deviation from the index, and an average holding period of more than five years.
+The fund is actively managed, with an 88% deviation from the index, and an average holding period of more than five years.
 The manager believes that over long time periods, it is through supporting and holding just a small number of extraordinary companies that exceptional returns can be achieved.
-However, the manager highlights that investing in such companies at the forefront of structural change means share price peaks and troughs are inevitable, for both the companies the fund owns and the trust itself.
+However, investing in such companies at the forefront of structural change means share price peaks and troughs are inevitable, for both the companies the fund owns and the trust itself.

 The key themes across the fund continue to include: